RandomProgrammerGuy/HedgeHog/README.md

 The currently predicted date for the first v0 stable release is April 2025, with v1 predicted to come out around July or August 2025.

+# Historical Data Testing Reports

+In order to evaluate and improve HedgeHog's performance, each major version is tested using historical data.
+To view testing reports, visit [this page](./historical_data_testing_reports/index.md).

 # Version roadmap

 ### V0